San Antonio Federal Drug Charges Lawyer.

 These charges are identical in several respects.
 They all carry mandatory-minimum sentences.
 More importantly, a client facing these charges may qualify for safety-valve relief.
-Orhe may qualify for a substantial assistance motion to these charges.
+Or, he get credit for his substantial assistance to the government.

 How do prosecutors convict a person of a federal drug offense?

-In every criminal case, prosecutors must connect the drugs to the defendant.
+In every criminal case, prosecutors must connect the drugs to the person on trial.
 The table below shows how prosecutors do this.

 |(1)||The defendant knowingly possessed a controlled substance;|